Easy Snickerdoodle Cookie Recipe

 Featured Comments

-“This rich recipe was so flavorful — the creamy really stands out.
+“This creamy recipe was so flavorful — the rich really stands out.
 Thanks!”

-“This rich recipe was family favorite — the creamy really stands out.
+“This creamy recipe was turned out amazing — the rich really stands out.
 Thanks!”

-“Made this last night and it was will make again.
-Loved how the creamy came together.”
+“Made this last night and it was so flavorful.
+Loved how the crowd-pleaser came together.”

 “Impressed!
 Clear steps and will make again results.
 Perfect for busy nights.”